 Problems exist in the contrasting Luke/Matthew accounts of Jesus' birth.
 Luke claims that Jesus was born when Quirinius, a roman official, was the governor of Syria.
 This happened during or shortly after 6ad.
 Matthew however, claims that Jesus was born whilst Herod the Great reigned over Judea, and Herod died in 5 or 4 BC.
 There is a huge 10/11 year gap between these two dates, and either Luke or Matthew was wrong.
 Given Luke's track record, and that fact that historians accept the date of 4CE for Jesus' birth, it is likely that Luke was (once again) wrong.

-Christians for a few hundred years did not celebrate Christmas and didn't know when Jesus was born.
-Early Christian fathers note that only pagan sun-worshippers celebrate on the 25th of December (by our calendar).
+Christians for a few hundred years did not celebrate Christmas and didn't know when Jesus was born7.
+Early Christian leaders note that only pagan sun-worshippers celebrate on the 25th of December (by our calendar).
 Sun worshipping religions have worshipped on Sundays, and on the Winter Solstice, for many hundreds of years before Christianity took up the practice.
 Jesus was not born in December, or in January.
 Luke 2:8 states that shepherds were out watching their flocks by night.
 No flocks would have been out, during winter!
 The average winter temperature in Israel is 5 or 6 degrees Celsius.
-Farmers in Israel did not allow their flocks out during such cold nights.
+Farmers in Israel did not allow their flocks out during such cold nights and instead kept them sheltered - nor did they, when they were sheltered, watch over them.

 The gospel of Matthew doesn't contain the prophecy of the virgin birth as discussed above, and indeed, this accords with much of the rest of early Christian writing.